xeolabs/xeolabs.github.com/_posts/2017-08-30-xeogl-picking.md

 implementation, each triangle is assigned a unique color which is used as an identifier.
 Given the cursor's canvas coordinates and a map of IDs to triangles, the picked position on the surface can be found by retrieving color values from the frame buffer and mapping them back to triangles.
 <br><br>
-Jeff Lander extended this approach to calculate the exact intersection information, ie. the barycentric coordinate within the intersected triangle.
-By setting additional color values to the three triangle vertices, he calculated the barycentric coordinate by interpolation after the rasterization stage [[Lander2000](#lander2000)].
+Jeff Lander extended this approach to calculate the exact intersection information, ie. the barycentric coordinates within the intersected triangle.
+By setting additional color values to the three triangle vertices, he calculated the barycentric coordinates by interpolation after the rasterization stage [[Lander2000](#lander2000)].
 <br>
 <br>
 xeogl uses a three-stage picking technique:

 1. Color-indexed method to find the picked object.
 2. Color-indexed method to find the picked triangle within the object.
-3. Calculations in JavaScript to find the barycentric coordinate, position, normal and UV.
+3. Calculations in JavaScript to find the barycentric coordinates, position, normal and UV.

 ## Four types of picking in xeogl